العربية

 Figure 62-27 B: The posterior skin flap is dissected and retracted.
 The deep fascia is incised in line with the skin incision.
 The dotted line indicates the planned incision in the triceps muscle between the long and lateral heads.

-1. Triceps Interval: Develop the interval between the long and lateral heads of the triceps.
+1. Developing the Triceps Interval: Incise the deep fascia in line with the skin incision.
+Identify the interval between the long and lateral heads of the triceps brachii.
+Bluntly develop this avascular plane.

 Image